user00000001/Tesra/CONTRIBUTING.md

 Duplicate questions will be closed.

-Any unrelated comments or questions can be asked in the [Ontology Discord](https://discordapp.com/invite/4TQujHj).
+Any unrelated comments or questions can be asked in the [Tesranode Discord](https://discordapp.com/invite/4TQujHj).